 Jack in the Pulpit

 In fall the plants produce berries that start off green and turn a bright red.
-The berries are known to cause pain and burning of the mouth if eaten.
+The berries are known to cause pain and burning of the mouth if eaten by humans.

-Seed Collection: Collect the red berries.
-Inside each berry is a brown seed, remove the seed and plant 3/4 inch deep in the soil in fall before the ground freezes.
+Collect the red berries.
+Inside each berry is a brown seed, remove the seed and plant 3/4 inch deep in fall before the ground freezes.
 The seeds need a cold snap before they will grow.

 Forgot to plant the seeds?
 Place the seeds in moist sphagnum moss and refrigerate over the winter months.
 Plant in spring.